Soham360/csp-fastpages/_posts/2022-09-12-Collegeboard-Task.md

 ### Week 3 Brainstorming

-Purposes for a project:
+* Purposes for a project:

-* test the user’s senses
+    * Test the user’s senses
-* test the user’s knowledge of a given topic
+    * Test the user’s knowledge of a given topic

-#### Ideas for the project:
+* Ideas for the project:

-A game that involves the user to use one of their 5 senses to complete a simple task quickly.
-A quiz in a unique style; Jeopardy, Head to Head, or 5 seconds.
+    * A game that involves the user to use one of their 5 senses to complete a simple task quickly.
+    * A quiz in a unique style; Jeopardy, Head to Head, or 5 seconds.